Know Your Own Worth

-I have not always had the best relationships with men.
+I haven’t always had the best relationships with men.

 Years ago I had an epiphany.
 I remember asking myself – why does such and such (best to leave out names) treat me like this?